 Felodipine belongs to a class of medications called calcium channel blockers.
-It is used to treat high blood pressure.
+It may be used alone or with other medications to treat mild to moderate high blood pressure.
 It controls blood pressure by relaxing blood vessels and reducing the workload of the heart.

 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to take this medication if their doctor has not prescribed it.

 The recommended adult dose of felodipine ranges from 2.5 mg to 10 mg once daily, swallowed whole and may be taken with or without food.
 The tablets should not be taken with a meal that is high in carbohydrates or fat (e.g., sausages, bacon, hash browns, or sugared cereals).
 Grapefruit juice increases the amount of felodipine in your body and should be avoided.